POSH

 You do not need to prove everything first.
 You need to recognise whether the behaviour is moving in the wrong direction.

-What grooming usually looks like in real life
+What grooming behaviour usually looks like in real life

 Grooming usually does not begin with obvious pressure.
 It often begins with access, familiarity, attention, and trust.

-The person may seem funny, caring, generous, patient, protective, or unusually understanding.
-That is often part of how the pattern works.
+The person may seem funny, caring, generous, patient, protective, helpful, or unusually understanding.
+That can be part of how the pattern works.

-The behaviour often feels good to the child before it becomes confusing, secretive, or controlling.
+The behaviour often feels good to the child before it becomes confusing, secretive, pressured, or controlling.

 Typical grooming behaviour sequence